 Joey's year end is 31 December.
 At 31 December 20X5 he estimates that the November and December phone charges (which will not be billed until the end of January 20X6) will amount to 2/12 of the previous 12 months' charges.

-How much is the telephone expense in Joey's profit and loss account for the year ending 31 December 20X5? (work to the nearest \pounds).
+How much is the telephone expense in Joey's income statement for the year ending 31 December 20X5? (work to the nearest £).